BE A DOER OF THE WORD

 Jesus said to the Jews who believed in Him, “If you keep my word, then you are truly my disciples.”
 (John 8:31 BBE).

-Any believer can read, hear, preach or teach God’s Word, but only a true disciple of Christ will seek to keep or obey every command, word or teaching of Christ.
+Anyone can read, hear, preach or teach God’s Word, but only a true disciple of Christ will seek to keep or obey every command, word or teaching of Christ.

 It is the willingness, mindset or resolution to obey every command, word or teaching of Christ that distinguishes an ardent follower of Christ from a passive believer in Christ.